Skiing in the Three Valleys

 For advanced skiers there are plenty of challenges, the Bartavelle bumps in the Meribel Valley will sort the men from the boys and the Courchevel Couloirs and Chanrossa bumps will put you through your paces.
 The variety of terrain, from moguls to steep challenging pistes will keep you more than occupied.
 The Three Valleys has a staggering amount of off piste and it is really worth considering taking a ski instructor to guide you around and show you the best of what is on offer.
 Make a day of it and enjoy the views, the peacefulness and great skiing off piste.

 Snowboarders are very well catered for with seven dedicated, and specially prepared snowboarding parks in the Three Valleys.
 The two snow boarding parks in the Meribel Valley allow you to try half pipes, quarter pipes, table tops and various jumps.
 They also have dedicated lifts to give you quick and easy access.

 It is worth remembering that Meribel probably has the most extensive artificial snow making system in Europe if not the world and the skiing goes up to 3200 meters in the three valleys.
-It is therefore as snow sure as you can get and in 2006-2007 Meribel tripled its snow making capacity, which meant we have enjoyed good skiing all winter long.
+It is therefore as snow sure as you can get and in recent years Meribel has tripled its snow making capacity, which meant we have enjoyed good skiing all winter long.
 Since then we have had some superb seasons for consistent snowfalls and some of the coldest recorded temperatures since the 1950’s.

 You have plenty to look forward to.
 Here's to another bumper season.